top of page

 • No voting rights (for now): Because his exposure is via spread bet, Ashley cannot currently steer Grainger’s strategy.
 Any further influence would require equity ownership and board engagement (Estates Gazette, This is Money).

-• Regulatory and compliance costs: The Building Safety Act and associated measures (plus renters’ rights reforms) elevate operating and development costs, limiting how far cost‑cutting alone can drive returns (VWV – 2026 reforms overview, Fitch Ratings).
+• Regulatory and compliance costs: The Building Safety Act and associated measures, plus renters’ rights reforms, elevate operating and development costs.
+This limits how far cost-cutting alone can drive returns (VWV – 2026 reforms overview, Fitch Ratings).

-• Balance‑sheet discipline: Grainger faces material debt maturities in FY28–FY29 and intends to de‑leverage—so any expansion must respect funding windows and interest‑rate realities (Fitch Ratings, Investing.com).
+• Balance-sheet discipline: Grainger faces material debt maturities in FY28–FY29 and intends to de-leverage.
+Therefore, any expansion must respect funding windows and interest-rate realities (Fitch Ratings, Investing.com).

 Final Thoughts